mrdbourke/pytorch-deep-learning/README.md

 * 🎥 **First five sections on YouTube:** Learn Pytorch in a day by watching the [first 25-hours of material](https://youtu.be/Z_ikDlimN6A).
 * 🔬 **Course focus:** code, code, code, experiment, experiment, experiment.
 * 🏃‍♂️ **Teaching style:** [https://sive.rs/kimo](https://sive.rs/kimo).
+* 🤔 **Ask a question:** See the [GitHub Discussions page](https://github.com/mrdbourke/pytorch-deep-learning/discussions) for existing questions/ask your own.

 | **Section** | **What does it cover?** | **Exercises & Extra-curriculum** | **Slides** |
 | ----- | ----- | ----- | ----- |